IKS/Proggis/README.md

 * Converter converts BaseCamp tasks into JSON-LD
 * Importer imports each task into the CouchDB repository

 Each data importing run, regardless of source, should be trackable separately.
 This way it is easy to see all information provided in a given data import, and for example to delete it in case of mistakes.
+See _Workflow execution documents_.

 There may be multiple data formats supported by the importing tools.
 Some useful ones include: